-- Bank: Both large national banks and smaller regional banks offer personal lines of credit, although many lenders require you to already have a financial account with them.
+- Banks: Both large national banks and smaller regional banks offer personal lines of credit, although many lenders will require you to already have a financial account with them.
 In some cases, you may also need to live near a local bank branch.

-- Credit union: You’ll mostly likely need to be a member to get a personal line of credit.
+- Credit unions: You’ll most likely need to be a member to get a personal line of credit.
 Because of their not-for-profit status, credit unions are less likely to charge annual fees or application fees.

-- Online lender: An online lender may be able to get you a personal line of credit quickly, like access funds in just one business day.
+- Online lenders: An online lender may be able to get you a personal line of credit quickly — think access funds in just one business day.
 Online lenders often have more lenient lending requirements than banks and credit unions, but watch for lower credit limits.
 Some online lenders offer personal lines of credits in only a few states.

 How to apply for a personal line of credit

-Since a personal line of credit is an unsecured loan, potential lenders will look closely at your credit score, income, other debts and your overall ability to repay this type of loan.
+Since a personal line of credit is an unsecured loan, potential lenders will look closely at your credit score, income and other debts, as well as your overall ability to repay this type of loan.
 In general, to qualify for this type of loan, you’ll need good to excellent credit.

-- Choose a lender and submit a formal application: Your lender will ask for documentation to prove your identity, income and employment status, so pull together documents like a government-issued photo ID, pay stubs, tax forms and recent bank statements.
+- Choose a lender and submit a formal application.
+Your lender will ask for documentation to prove your identity, income and employment status, so pull together documents like government-issued photo identification, pay stubs, tax forms and recent bank statements.
 At this time your lender will also conduct a hard credit check.

 With a personal loan, you borrow a set lump of money and repay it with interest via regular monthly payments over an agreed-upon term.
 Once you’ve used up a personal loan, you’ll need to apply for a new loan if you need more cash.

-With both personal loans and lines of credit, you’ll need to watch for potential fees, and possibly prepayment penalties for paying off your balance early.
-A personal loan may also come with an origination (or processing) fee that’s 1% to 8% of the total loan amount.
+With both personal loans and lines of credit, you’ll need to watch for potential fees, and possibly a prepayment penalty for paying off your balance early.
+A personal loan may also come with an origination (or processing) fee that’s generally 1% to 8% of the total loan amount.